thechelsuk/uk.thechels/_pages/cv.md

 ### Personal Profile

-Passionate and experienced Engineering leader seeking hands-off people-focused leadership role in fast paced environment.
+Passionate and experienced Engineering leader seeking hands-off people-focused leadership role in fast paced agile environment.
+A leader and catalyst for change with a focus on agile methodologies.
+A 'driver' with a focus on task management and delivery through a holistic approach to people development.

-A leader and catalyst for change with a focus on agile methodologies, attends local meetups and "geek nights" to further extend knowledge and be a member of the development community.
-A 'driver' with a focus on task management and delivery through people development.
+Attends local meetups and "geek nights" to further extend knowledge and be a member of the development community

-Created, published, and managed football statistics website (WordPress, PHP, MySQL) and twitter account which oversaw organic growth to peak 175,000 followers and global reach.
-Latest personal project was to redesign of running club website using Jekyll, a static site generator on Ruby hosted on GitHub pages.
-Although for work I have been and prefer a hands-off from code for around 5 years.

 ### Core Skills